Maluma Fans Swoon Over His First Ever Met Gala Look: ‘I Would Have Maluma’s Baby’

-Latin star Maluma attended the Met Gala for the first this year and he did not fade into the background.
+Latin star Maluma attended the Met Gala for the first time this year, and he did not fade into the background.

-The rising star may have already taken over the Latin markets but he is ready to conquer the rest of the world and has already been making a lot of impact.
+The rising star may have already taken over the Latin markets, but he is ready to conquer the rest of the world and has already been making a lot of impact.

-Last night, Maluma was representing Jeremy Scott on the night who is the creative director for Moschino.
-He wore a smart fitted white tux suit which was covered in sparkly tassels.
-The theme of the night was “Camp: Notes on Fashion” which the “HP” hitmaker nailed.
+Last night, Maluma was representing Jeremy Scott on the night, who is the creative director for Moschino.
+He wore a smart-fitted white tux suit which was covered in sparkly tassels.
+The theme of the night was “Camp: Notes on Fashion,” which the “HP” hitmaker nailed.
 The singer had shaved his head for the occasion and sported a buzz cut.
 His facial hair was super neat and he had dyed his hair a white, blonde color.

-The handsome man was flooded with fans who couldn’t get enough of first-ever Met Ball look by sharing their thoughts on Twitter.
+The handsome man was flooded with fans who couldn’t get enough of his first-ever Met Ball look by sharing their thoughts on Twitter.

 “MALUMA KILLED HIS FIRST #METGALA,” a fan wrote.